LeoonZHANG/libsg/README.md

 libsg (library sigma) is a cross-platform c library focused on usability.

 ## Idea
-C language is gradually being forgotten, how to make C programing more simple?
+C language is gradually being forgotten, how to make C programing easier?

 1, Do not reinvent wheels, encapsulate good wheels.